mmcaulif/Cardio/README.md

 * [ ] Refactor Gatherer and Runners, keep minimalist and introduce an agent class
   * [x] Get rid of the use of "__call__" methods for runner etc. use .step() and .run() instead
-  * [ ] Add easier appending to replay buffer, no for loops (specified below, implement a pytree replay buffer)
+  * [x] Add easier appending to replay buffer, no for loops (specified below, implement a pytree replay buffer)
   * [x] Cleaner passing of rollout step and warmup length handling
   * [ ] Review Gatherer inner workings and runner inner workings (consider moving to pytrees)
+  * [ ] Add evaluation methodology, requires changing of logging
+  * [x] Add reset, update_agent and load methods for runner/agent (e.g. for use in Reptile impl)
+  * [ ] Add trajectory and n-step adder

 * [ ] Improve logging
   * [x] Current time
   * [x] Env steps per second
   * [ ] Make logger/metrics system extensible (use dictionaries to pass around)
   * [ ] Rich logging, make it pretty and formatted well!!!
-  * [ ] Explore of logging could be done outside the gatherer (as its very nested)
+  * [ ] Explore if logging could be done outside the gatherer (as its very nested)
   * [ ] Figure out a way to make logging extensible and customisable

 * [ ] Improve extensibility